sitehowtoguides/ai-tech-insights-site/guides/how-to-use-chatgpt-for-content-creation.md

       The tool is particularly effective for content that requires factual information, explanations, or structured formats.
 For highly creative or brand-specific content, ChatGPT works best as a collaborative tool that provides drafts for human refinement.

-  - question: "How do I maintain my brand voice when using ChatGPT for content?"
+  - q: "How do I maintain my brand voice when using ChatGPT for content?"
-    answer: |-
+    a: |-
       Maintaining your brand voice when using ChatGPT requires a strategic approach:

       1. Create a detailed brand voice guide that you can reference in your prompts